 Start small and scale up

-Because you generally don't lose any data if you increase resources (CPUs or disk sizes, for example), it is generally best to start small and increase as needed.
+Generally, because you don't lose data if you increase resources (e.g., CPUs or disk sizes), it is best to start small and increase as needed.

 To learn more about controlling cloud costs in a notebook, see Controlling cloud costs - sample use cases.